Wordclock/firmware/README.md

 The original firmware was shipped with a bootloader, which in no way was FLOSS and hence was not taken over into this project.
 The suggested alternatives were platform dependent and did not implement any official standard.
 Therefore a new bootloader named *wordboot* was developed.
-It can be found within the `bootloader/wordboot` directory along with more information and some documentation about its usage.
+It can be found within its own [repository][8] along with more information and some documentation about its usage.

 *wordboot* makes use of the Wordclock hardware to visually indicate its status on the frontpanel display.
-Furthermore it implements the STK500 protocol and is directly supported by [avrdude][7], so no proprietary tools are needed.
+Furthermore it implements the STK500 protocol and is directly supported by [avrdude][7], so no proprietary tools are needed to flash the firmware.

 In order to be able to use *wordboot* the following change is necessary to the fuse settings: